-Faculty submit requests for administrative withdrawal to Registration and Records and should include the student name, student identification number, course number, and course section. to help maintain student confidentiality
+Requests for administrative withdrawal are sent to the Registrar at registration@clackamas.edu and should include the student name, student identification number, course number, and course section.
+Note: Please do not include this information in the subject of the email to help maintain student confidentiality.

-Faculty requests can be physically submitted to Registration and Records or submitted electronically by emailing .
+Administrative withdrawals due to CARE Team/Title IX or Conduct actions may occur at any point within the term.

 REVIEW HISTORY